hendrikboom3/rackettown/README.md

   * John is a thief
   * therefore John has a knife

+Example: the puritan lecher (inhereht plot conflict)

+Note:  If you interpret the above list differently from me, don't worry.
+It'll just mean we have mode ideas!

-TODO: Have a look at Crusader Kings 2 the lecher puritan (inhereht plot conflict)
+TODO: Someone rcommended I have a look at Crusader Kings 2

 gen.rkt is likewise a beginning -- currently it describes quests -- the kinds of things that are often quested for in fantasy games and novels.
 No, I really don't know where this is going.
 That's the point of doing this.